geertj/gruvi/docs/lowlevel.rst

     The features that require the SSL backports module are

     * Setting or quering the compression of an SSL connection.
-    * Setting or querying the ciphers of an SSL connection (on Python 2.6).
     * Setting the anonymous Diffie Hellman parameters.
     * Querying the SSL channel bindings.